adevrrc/adev-p2-notes/docs/unit-testing/constructor-tests.md

 |:-:|:--------|:---------|:---------|
 | 6 | Initialize the amount of money to positive value | Parameter name: "Kenny", Parameter amountOfMoney: 500 | 500 |

-**Testing Goal**: The goal of this test is initialize the state of the object and verify it did so correctly.
+**Testing Goal**: The goal of this test is to initialize the state of the object and verify it did so correctly.

 ```csharp
 [TestMethod]